Rainhunt/DndServer/README.md

 #### GET `/monsters/my-creations`
 **Description:**
-Fetches the details of a specific monster by its ID.
+Fetches a list of monsters created by the user.

 **Request Header:**
 - `x-auth-token`: JWT_TOKEN